Direct card charge

 Collect the customer's payment details

 First, you'll need the customer's card details.
-You can collect these with a simple HTML form like this:
+You can collect these with a simple HTML form like the one below:

 See the Pen Credit Card Payment Form by Shalvah (@shalvah) on CodePen.